T

 • Arrive early to avoid crowds.

-• Check for any ongoing cultural events or demonstrations.
+• Check for any local events or demonstrations that might be taking place.

 2. Morning